Becoming A Mom Is The Best Thing That Has Ever Happened

 There You Have It – The 5 Things I No Longer Do Since Becoming A Mom

 As moms, we have to give up a bunch of things.
+Great or small, important or minimal.
 I do it all willingly.

 A baby fills a place in your heart you never knew was empty!

 I wouldn’t mind never doing any of these things again.
-My baby is worth giving up these little things for and so much more.
-I love my life thanks to my little one.
+My little one is worth giving up these little things for and so much more.
+He entered my life and forever changed it for the better.

 Share them with me in the comments section below.
 I would love to hear a bit of your story.